 |Mentoring||"Mentoring is a person who through support, counsel, friendship, reinforcement and constructive example helps another person, usually a young person, to reach his or her work and life goals.
 Mentoring relationships provide valuable support to young people, especially those with disabilities, by offering not only academic and career guidance, but also effective role models for leadership, interpersonal and problem-solving skills."(Office of Disability Employment Policy, 20 12)|

 The purpose of the Youth to Work Coalition is to provide resources (toolkits, guides, how-to-materials) that link employers and schools to create work-based learning experiences (WBLE) for students with disabilities.

 There are eight types of WBLE with resources for different audiences.
-Below is a table that defines each of the eight areas of WBLE.
+Above is a table that defines each of the eight areas of WBLE.
 Click on the side column for your audience, then click the specific WBLE you are interested in learning more about.
 Once you click on the desired audience, there are various links to the options of:

 Each WBLE document will link you to a separate page which will address the following questions: